-I’m a product manager with more than 10 years’ experience in digital products, but I wasn’t always in Product.
-As a former marketer, I wanted to write a guide for professionals aiming to make a successful jump into product management and now I have.
+I’m a product manager with more than 10 years’ experience in digital products, but I didn’t always work in Product.
+As a former marketer, I wanted to write a guide on how to get into product management for professionals aiming to make a successful jump.
+Here it is!

 - Landing a product management interview

 - How to interview for a product manager position

 - The job offer